KSneijders/AoE2ScenarioParser/README.md

         activate_trigger:
             trigger_id: 1

-# You can also use the function below to generate the same as above but then for all the triggers.
+# You can also use the function below to generate the same as above but for all the triggers.
 trigger_object.get_content_as_string()
 ```